Franklin Employment Lawyer

 When an employment law violation occurs, many options are often used to address the issue.
 A knowledgeable Franklin employment lawyer can help you understand the many laws and regulations to determine the best action course of action.

-If you believe you have been wrongfully terminated, contact The Masker Firm online or at the number above.
+If you believe you have been wrongfully terminated, contact Rickard Masker, PLC online or at the number above.